discordjs/guide/guide/creating-your-bot/creating-commands.md

 	</DiscordMessage>
 </DiscordMessages>

-Discord allows developers to register [Slash Commands](https://discord.com/developers/docs/interactions/application-commands), which provide users a first-class way of interacting directly with your application.
+Discord allows developers to register [slash commands](https://discord.com/developers/docs/interactions/application-commands), which provide users a first-class way of interacting directly with your application.
+Before being able to reply to a command, you must first register it.

-To make Slash Commands work, we need to do two things:
+To make slash commands work, we need to do two things:

-1. **Register the _structure_ of the Slash Command**: In this step, we are essentially telling Discord:
+1. **Register the structure of the slash command**: In this step, we are essentially telling Discord:
 > "Show *these* commands to the user when they type `/` in the chat."
-2. **Reply to the Slash Command**: In this step, we decide *what* and *how* to reply to the user who used our Slash Command.
+2. **Reply to the slash command**: In this step, we decide *what* and *how* to reply to the user who used our slash command.
 This is essentially our "bot" (the `index.js` that we've created so far).

 ::: warning
-You only need to register the *structure* of your Slash Commands **ONCE**.
-You can edit the *structure* of a Slash Command by registering it again with a new *structure*.
-We will see what we mean by "*structure*" in the next section.
+You only need to register the structure of your slash sommands once.
+You can edit the structure of a slash command by registering it again with a new structure.
+We will see what we mean by "structure" in the next section.
 :::

-This page will only cover the bare minimum to get you started, but you can refer to our [in-depth page on Slash Commands](/interactions/registering-slash-commands.md) for a more detailed guide.
+This page will only cover the bare minimum to get you started, but you can refer to our [in-depth page on slash commands](/interactions/registering-slash-commands.md) for a more detailed guide.

-## Registering Slash Commands
+## Registering slash commands

-As we mentioned earlier, we only have to register the structure of our Slash Commands **once**.
-As such, **we strongly recommend creating a separate `deploy-commands.js` file** in your project directory.
-This file will be used to register, edit, and delete Slash Commands for your bot application.
+As we mentioned earlier, we only have to register the structure of our slash commands once.
+As such, we strongly recommend creating a separate `deploy-commands.js` file in your project directory.
+This file will be used to register, edit, and delete slash commands for your bot application.

 ```:no-line-numbers {4}
 discord-bot/